Pan-EU program by Amazon: Everything important about shipping in the EU!

 Inventory in the Marketplace Country (MCI)

-Another option is the Inventory in the Marketplace Country, or MCI for short.
+Another option is the inventory in the marketplace country, abbreviated as MCI.
 This means you determine how much stock you want to store in the fulfillment centers of each country.
 This way, you maintain full control over the inventory and can respond yourself if a country needs to be prioritized.
 With Pan-EU, Amazon would take care of this for you or have control over it.
-In this program as well, a VAT number must be obtained in the respective storage countries.
+In this program as well, a VAT number must be registered in the respective storage countries.

-Shipping through Pan-EU certainly brings many advantages and is simply indispensable for experienced sellers above a certain sales volume.
+Shipping through Pan-EU certainly brings many advantages and is simply indispensable for experienced sellers above a certain revenue size.

 Advantages